Health care

 Spanish law foresees full access to the public health care system for all asylum seekers.[1]
 Through this legal provision, they are entitled to the same level of health care as nationals and third-country nationals legally residing in Spain, including access to more specialised treatment for persons who have suffered torture, severe physical or psychological abuses or traumatising circumstances.

 Since the 2012 reform of access to the Public Health System, which limited the previously guaranteed universal access to health care, asylum seekers had been facing problems in receiving medical assistance, even though it is provided by law.
-In particular, some asylum seekers were denied medical assistance, because medical personnel was not acquainted with the “red card” (tarjeta roja) that applicants are provided with, or they did not know that asylum seekers were entitled to such right.
+In particular, some asylum seekers were denied medical assistance, because medical personnel were not acquainted with the “red card” (tarjeta roja) that applicants are provided with, or they did not know that asylum seekers were entitled to such right.

 In September 2018, the Government approved a decree reinstating universal access to the Public Health System, thus covering irregular migrants as well.[2]

-During 2020, the Ministry of Health announced project of law establishing measures for the equality, the universality and the cohesion of the national health system,[3] and launched a public consultation.[4]The project of law was sent to the Parliament by the Council of Minister on June 2022.[5]
+In 2020, the Ministry of Health announced a law proposal establishing measures for the equality, the universality and the cohesion of the national health system,[3] and launched a public consultation.[4]
+The proposal was sent to the Parliament by the Council of Minister on June 2022[5] and was approved in May 2023.[6]

 Although access to special treatment and the possibility to receive treatment from psychologists and psychiatrists is free and guaranteed, it should be highlighted that in Spain there are no specialised structures for victims of severe violations and abuses like the ones faced by asylum seekers escaping war, indiscriminate violence or torture.
 There are no specialised medical centres that exclusively and extensively treat these particular health problems.